GabeScott/standard-works-vault/General Conference/1974 October - The Most Vital Information.md

 # The Most Vital Information

-*By Robert L. Simpson - Assistant to the Council of the Twelve*
+By Elder Robert L. Simpson - *Assistant to the Council of the Twelve*

 *Given in the October session of the 1974 General Conference*